rhietala/rhietala.github.io/_posts/2016-09-20-rrdtool-as-timeseries-datastore-for-sensor-data.md

 Then a *data source* (`DS`) called `temp` of type `GAUGE` is created.
 Gauges are for data that is just values which can increase or decrease over time, such as temperature.
-Next number is the *heartbeat*: how long may pass without a new value before the data source is regarded as unknown, here `15m` for 15 minutes. -100 is the minimum and 100 the maximum value for this data source.
+Next number is the *heartbeat*: how many seconds may pass without a new value before the data source is regarded as unknown, here `900` for 15 minutes. -100 is the minimum and 100 the maximum value for this data source.

 `RRA` stands for *round robin archive* which is used for storing the read data.
 Data is run through a *consolidation function* (`CF`), here `AVERAGE`.
-Average is taken over 15 minutes and database has space for 10 years (`10y`) of these 15 minute data points.
+Average is taken over 10 minutes (`2` data points) and database has space for 10 years: `525600` of these 10 minute average values, if my math is correct.
 As the name suggests, when this time has passed, the database values will be overwritten from the beginning.
+One 10-year database for one sensor takes 4.1MB of space, so Raspberry wouldn't choke even if there were more than two sensors.

     rrdtool.create(
         filename,
-        '--step', '5m',
+        '--step', '300',
-        'DS:temp:GAUGE:15m:-100:100',
-        'RRA:AVERAGE:0.5:15m:10y'
+        'DS:temp:GAUGE:900:-100:100',
+        'RRA:AVERAGE:0.5:2:525600'
     )

+Current stable RRDtool version 1.6.0 supports giving these time arguments with easier syntax so that you don't have to calculate for example how many 10-minute periods are in 10 years.
+Unfortunately Raspbian Jessie has version 1.4.8 which doesn't.

 ### Reading temperature sensor data with Python